 What is the difference between a raster chart and a vector chart?

-ENCs are vector charts or "smart charts" and are coded with additional information not available in paper or raster charts.
-ENCs carry a wealth of geo-spatial intelligence through a database of information associated with them.
-On an ENC the user can click on different features, such as a light or buoy, and retrieve additional information about the feature.
-For example, a wharf appears only as an image on an RNC, but an ENC can identify it as a wharf and attach attributes to the wharf, such as height, length, age, ownership, number of berths – data that might otherwise be available only by consulting the relevant printed Sailing Directions.
+ENCs are "smart charts", which means the user can click on different features, such as a light or buoy, to retrieve additional information not available in paper or raster charts.
+For example, a wharf appears only as an image on an RNC, but an ENC can identify it as a wharf and attach attributes to it such as height, length, age, ownership, number of berths, etc. This additional data, which is contained directly within the ENC, might otherwise only be available by consulting the relevant Sailing Directions publication.

 - Date modified: